 How do I apply?

-If you do not fall into a priority group, you will not need to make an application.
-Provided you have consented to share your information on your Student Finance application we will assess you automatically based on your household income and will send an award notification letter to your home address.
+You will not need to make an application for the Chamberlain Award.
+Provided you and your parents/guardians have consented to share your information on your Student Finance application we will assess you automatically based on your household income and will send an award notification letter to your home address.

 When will I be paid?

-If you qualify for the cash bursary, payment will be made in two equal instalments, one on 31 January and one on 2 May 2014.
+If you qualify for an award, payment will be made in two equal instalments, one in late January 2016 and one in early May 2016.
 Payment will be made directly into the bank account you have nominated for your Maintenance Loan or Grant.